ARM-software/psa-arch-tests/secure-debug/README.md

 	git clone https://github.com/ARM-software/psa-arch-tests.git

-To download the main branch of the psa-adac repository, type the following command:
+To download the main branch of the psa-adac repository, navigate to the secure debug directory and type the following command:

 	git clone git@github.com:ARMmbed/psa-adac.git

 Note:
-    To obtain the access to the psa-adac repository and some of its dependent submodules, Arm Licensees may contact Arm through their partner managers.
+    To receive access to the psa-adac repository and some of its dependent submodules, Arm licensees may contact Arm through their partner managers.

 ## Porting steps

-See the [Porting Guide](docs/porting_guide_adac_host.md) document for porting steps for your host platform.
+See the [Porting Guide](docs/porting_guide_adac_host.md) for porting steps for your host platform.
-See the [User Guide](docs/Arm_Authenticated_Debug_Access_Control_Test_Suite_User_Guide.pdf) document in the docs folder for additional details.
+See the [User Guide](docs/Arm_Authenticated_Debug_Access_Control_Test_Suite_User_Guide.pdf) in the docs/ folder for additional details.

 ## Build steps